 To bra or not to bra…that is the question.
 There are some people defend bras tooth and nail.
 Other people think you should only wear one during certain times of the day.
 Then there are those people who think they’re completely useless… So which is it?!
 In today’s article, we’ll take a closer look at whether wearing a bra is good or bad.

 Jean Denis Rouillon, a doctor from the University of Franche-Comte, has been studying the effects of the bra on women for years.

-His research is based on analyzing, observing, and measuring the breasts of volunteer participants while allowing each one to describe their experience when wearing a bra or not.
+His research is based on analyzing, observing, and measuring the breasts of volunteer participants while allowing each one to describe their experience of wearing a bra and not wearing one.

-Some people only wear a bra during certain situations (like playing sports, for example), while others have decided to never wear one.
+Some people only wear them in certain situations (like playing sports), while other people have chosen to never wear them at all.

-According to the earliest conclusions, when you don’t wear a bra your nipples are an average of 7 mm higher per year.
+His first findings were that if you don’t wear a bra, your nipples stay an average of 7 mm higher per year.
 The reason?
-Your breasts are strengthened.
+Not wearing one strengthens your breasts.

 For some of the study’s volunteers, playing sports without a bra wasn’t a problem.
 Nor was going to work, being at home, or attending a party without one.
 Their breasts didn’t hurt at the end of the day, and they didn’t feel any pressure or discomfort.

 The only “downside” that they mentioned was the reactions of people around them.
 They said people looked at them funny or simply told them to put on one.